jsk336/docs/resources/faq.md

 {{site.project_title}} is the first high level language designed to enable robust, reproducible and composible work in the biosciences. {{site.project_title}} is built on top of established technologies including Go, CouchDB, MORE TEXT HERE.

+### Why do we need a high level language for doing biology? {#why}

+A high level language enables ease of design, better reproducibility and scalability.
+Lack of reproducibility is still a major barrier to progress in the biosciences (an article from Amgen reports that they could reproduce findings in only 11% of 53 published papers).

+### What about Biocoder, SBOL, PrPr and Chris? {#why}

+None of these are high-level languages capable of incorporating genetic design, experimental design, physical experimental execution and data processing.

 ### Is {{site.project_title}} production ready? {#readiness}

 {{site.project_title}} is currently in "community preview."
 Many of the pieces that are being integrated into {{site.project_title}} have been in production use at Synthace and other organisations for years.
 However, the full integration into {{site.project_title_}} is new and will inevitably uncover bugs in the component pieces it has brought together.